Winemaker Lori Corcoran

 Of course, there have been challenges.
 “The trickiest part is understanding the dynamics of what we do in the vineyard and the effect it has on the quality of our wine.
 My goal is to continue to improve the quality, and I would recommend other women become winemakers because they have better palates and more patience.”

-When not making wine, Lori spends her time raising her four kids — ages 8, 13, 17 and 19 — on the farm.
+When not making wine, Lori stays busy keeping up with her four kids — all teenagers and young adults — on the farm.
 “They enjoy the farm aspect and do help in the vineyard,” she says.
-“We can only hope that someday, they will take over the family biz.”
+“We can only hope that someday they will take over the family biz.”

 Visit the Vineyards